shuxinyin/Graph-Learning/README.md

 #### 图游走模型：
 #####  DeepWalk

-analysis of model deepwalk written on zhihu:
+Note of model deepwalk written here:
 ①.
 How to run deepwalk model for graph embedding？
 >cd deepwalk
 >python main.py